wadewegner/wadewegner.github.com/_posts/2014-08-07-build-a-windows-8-app-for-salesforce-with-no-code-using-project-siena.md

 <iframe src="http://channel9.msdn.com/Blogs/Wade-Wegner-s-Channel-9-Blog/Create-a-Windows-8-App-with-Salesforce-Data-Using-Project-Siena/player?h=450&w=800" style="height:450px;width:800px;" allowFullScreen frameBorder="0" scrolling="no" ></iframe>

-There are a few of reasons I think this is pretty compelling.
+There are a few reasons I think this is pretty compelling:

 * I like the separations of concerns.
 The developer can setup the integration with Salesforce (or any REST API) and define functions used by a business user.